Hyperventilation means Too Much Breathing.

 The concept of Hyperventilation was born from watching distressed people and noticing that they were breathing a lot.
 Once, the “heavy” breathing was stopped, these symptoms diminished.

 The symptoms included emotions and Tetany, which were very difficult for onlookers to just stand by and do nothing about.
 They didn’t understand that a natural healing process was taking place.
-So, so called solutions were developed, which basically meant techniques and medicine to stop breathing like that.
+So, the idea followed that it was the breathing that caused the distress and that got labelled Hyperventilation and was considered dangerous and so-called solutions were developed, which basically meant techniques, like breathing into a paper bag, and medicine to stop breathing like that.

 What was really happening was that the “hyperventilation” was releasing and healing a sub-conscious trauma.